cr1m3s/AsciiArtify/doc/POC.md

 ![ArgoCD sync](./ArgoCD_sync.gif)

-some useless text for the test
+Again some useless text for the test